jiayishen21/project-amaterasu/README.md

 ## What's next for Project Amaterasu

-Although Project Amaterasu is usable to a large extent, there are still many features we have not yet implemented.
-We plan to create features such a goal streaks, profile sharing, and animations (for example filling up water bottle).
+Although Project Amaterasu is useable to a large extent, there are still many features we have not yet implemented.
+We plan to create features such a goal streaks, profile sharing, and animations (for example filling up water bottle)